WinstonShields/Freedom-Game/README.md

 ## Dependencies
 A browser such as Google Chrome, Firefox, or Microsoft Edge with JavaScript enabled.

+Make sure that if your content is contained in a zip file, that you extract all the content, or the game may not run or display correctly.

 ## Rules
 The white stone player will have the first move.
 A stone can be placed on any spot on the board in the first move.
 After this, each player takes turns and can place